 5 True/False questions

-Admitting Physician → The physician who cares for a pt in the hospital (not necessarily the physician who admitted the pt)
+Attending Physician → The physician who admits a pt to the hospital (not necessarily the pt's attending physician)

 Coodination of Benefits (COB) → A printed description of the benefits provided by the insurer to the beneficiary.